Off-Flavors · 20 min read

 In real service, isolate the variable before making a claim.
 If one pint from one faucet tastes sour and another beer from the same faucet also tastes sour, line hygiene is likely.
 If one package from a warm shelf tastes papery while a fresh cold package is bright, storage age or oxidation is likely.
 If all glasses from the washer smell like sanitizer, the beer may not be at fault.
 A Cicerone®-level response protects guests and gives the operation a next action.

-For study, use calibrated samples when possible and take notes in a consistent format: descriptor, intensity, style fit, likely source, and response.
-That format trains judgment without relying on proprietary exam material.
-It also prevents the common error of treating every intense flavor as a flaw, which would misjudge Belgian phenols, German wheat-beer fermentation character, sour-beer acidity, smoked malt, and cellar-worthy oxidative complexity.
+For study, use calibrated samples when possible.
+Consistent note-taking also prevents the common error of treating every intense flavor as a flaw, which would misjudge Belgian phenols, German wheat-beer fermentation character, sour-beer acidity, smoked malt, and cellar-worthy oxidative complexity.

 - Descriptor: what exactly do you smell, taste, or feel?